-If you have some experience of modern language learning, you can take Italian language & culture modules either as part of your degree (unrestricted modules) or alongside your degree (not-for-credit modules).
+If you have some experience of modern language learning, you may be able to take Italian language & culture modules either as part of your degree (guided modules) or alongside your degree (not-for-credit modules).

 At Sheffield you can start studying Italian from scratch with no prior knowledge of Italian.
 All our language classes are informal and taught in small groups.
 The emphasis is always on real language in real situations.
 Right from the start of the course you will be encouraged to speak as much as possible; after all, the best way to learn is by doing.
 Grammar is taught in context, as it arises in the materials in use, and is immediately put into practice with pair and group activities so that you will be able to really understand all its nuances and become a confident user.

 You will be presented with a variety of materials on contemporary Italian society and matters of academic interest and will participate in lively debates on topics such as stereotypes and the phenomenon of Mammismo, controversies around the protection and restoration of many cultural heritage sites, the North and South cultural and economic divide, the recent rise of populist parties on the Italian political scene and many other issues affecting Italy today.
 We will also watch and review a selection of Italian films that will give you an insight into the reality of life in Italy.